 Debrief with the students about what they have learned about dealing with strangers when they are walking.
 Congratulate the kids on being super safe pedestrians.
 Have them all practice yelling "No!
 STOP!" and "I NEED HELP!"

 Tabulate the mileage of each student as before.
 Announce the contest frontrunners.

-This week's fun sheet is on the page that follows.
+This week's fun sheet is a crossword puzzle.